Independent Antique & Vintage Jewellery Workshop · 1860s-1960s

 Curator of Chioschetto

-Victorian (1837-1860) ↓
+Victorian Romantic Period (1837-1860)

-incl. influenced period Queen Isabella II of Spain (1840-1860)
+incl. influenced period of Queen Isabella II of Spain (1840-1860)

-Victorian Grand Period (1860-1985) ↓
+Victorian Grand Period (1860-1985)

 incl. influenced period of Napoleon III (1850-1875)

-Victorian Aesthetic Period (1885-1901) ↓
+Victorian Aesthetic Period (1885-1901)

-incl. influenced periods of Napoleon III (1850-1875) in France and Queen Isabella II of Spain (1840-1860)
+incl. influenced periods of Napoleon III (1850-1875) in France

-Art Nouveau (1890-1914) ↓
+Art Nouveau (1890-1914)

-The Art Nouveau period began in Europe and was short-lived but had a great impact around the globe.
-This movement rose after the Victorian influence began, and remained in place until 1914.
-This mode of jewelry style was a revolt against the mass production of jewelry that was brought about by industrialization.
+This mode of jewellery style was a revolt against the mass production of jewellery that was brought about by industrialization.
 Soft curves, fluid lines, and natural themes were the hallmarks of this style.
-Common motifs were the female nude, butterflies, poppies, orchids, and dragonflies.
+Common motifs were the female nudes, butterflies, poppies, orchids, and dragonflies.

 Hand-crafting techniques such as enameling became immensely popular during this period.
 Opal, agate, moonstone, and amber were among the most common gemstones used.

-Art Deco (1920-1950) ↓
+Art Deco (1920s-1940s)

-Retro and Revivals (1950s-1960s) ↓
+Retro and Revivals (1940s-1960s)

+But when the war was over, what was needed was not so much a celebration as proof that everything would be okay again.
 Big and bold was the name of the game during the Retro period.
 This was the time of cocktail rings and statement necklaces.
 Styles inspired by the glamour and glitz of Hollywood were extremely popular.
 Diamonds and platinum, however, decreased in popularity during this time.
 Large gems of amethyst, citrine, and topaz set in gold were the new standard.

-Modernism (1950-1970s) ↓
+Modernism (1950-1970s)

 CHIOSCHETTO CATALOG